 No Data Leaks but Very Few Security Features

 There is very little information given about Opera’s security features, probably because they are practically non-existent.

 Not only does Opera VPN lack VPN protocols, it also lacks important security features such as Perfect Forward Secrecy and a VPN kill switch, which is designed to safeguard your privacy when the VPN connection drops.
 Opera VPN also appears to provide little-to-no protection against IP, DNS, and WebRTC leaks.

 Despite this, our latest round of testing showed absolutely no data leaks while using Opera VPN.
 This is a good start, but we’d like to see Opera introduce a range of additional security features to make sure it remains leak-free.

 Opera makes money by selling your data onto third parties.

 This isn’t unusual, since many free online services make money by selling user information to third-party advertisers.
 However, using a VPN service is all about protecting your privacy, so Opera’s logging policy conflicts with that completely.

 This would be encouraging if true, but we would like to see the service undergo an independent audit before we can trust such a claim.
-Other VPN providers, like ExpressVPN and NordVPN, have submitted to these third-party audits – it’s an excellent way to build trust within the VPN community.
+Other VPN services have submitted to these third-party audits, and it is an excellent way to build trust within the VPN community.

-Based In a ‘Nine-Eyes’ Jurisdiction
+Based In a Nine Eyes Jurisdiction